Biographies

 Director

-Mary Addeo is a Secondary Program Specialist at the Training and Technical Assistance Center (TTAC) at VCU.
-Mary received her undergraduate degree at Columbia College in Columbia SC, and a Master’s in Special Education at the University of Texas, El Paso.
+Mary Addeo-Dodson is a Secondary Program Specialist at the Training and Technical Assistance Center (TTAC) at VCU.
+Mary received her undergraduate degree at Columbia College in Columbia SC, and a master’s in special education at the University of Texas, El Paso.
 As a career special educator and department chair, she has extensive experience in providing multisensory reading instruction to students of all ages.
 Mary is a Wilson certified instructor and taught Wilson’s Just Words for several years at the high school level.

 Currently, she provides support for teachers in Regions 1 and 8 in the Orton-Gillingham approach, Fusion Reading, and inclusive practices